Cognitive neuropsychology: Methods

 A key approach within cognitive neuropsychology has been to use single case studies and dissociation as a means of testing theories of cognitive function.
 For example, if a theory states that reading and writing are simply different skills stemming from a single cognitive process, it should not be possible to find a person who, after brain injury, can write but not read or read but not write.
 This selective breakdown in skills suggests that different parts of the brain are specialized for the different processes and so the cognitive systems are separable.

 The philosopher Jerry Fodor has been particularly influential in cognitive neuropsychology, particularly with the idea that the mind, or at least certain parts of it, may be organised into independent modules.
 Evidence that cognitive skills may be damaged independently seem to support this theory to some degree, although it is clear that some aspects of mind (such as belief for example) are unlikely to be modular.
 Fodor, a strict functionalist, rejects the idea that the neurological properties of the brain have any bearing on its cognitive properties and doubts the whole discipline of cognitive neuropsychology.

 With improved neuroimaging techniques, it has been possible to correlate patterns of impairment with a knowledge of exactly which parts of the nervous system are damaged, allowing previously undiscovered functional relationships to be explored (the lesion method).
 Contemporary cognitive neuropsychology uses many of the same techniques and technologies from the wider science of neuropsychology and fields such as cognitive neuroscience.
 These may include neuroimaging, electrophysiology and neuropsychological tests to measure either brain function or psychological performance.
-Useful technology in cognitive neuropsychology includes positron-emission tomography (PET) and functional magnetic resonance imaging (fMRI).
+Useful technology in cognitive neuropsychology includes positrona-emission tomography (PET) and functional magnetic resonance imaging (fMRI).
 These techniques make it possible to identify the areas of the brain responsible for performing certain cognitive tasks by measuring blood flow in the brain.
 PET scans sense the low-level radiation in the brain and produce 3-D images, whereas an fMRI works on a magnetic signal and is used to “map the brain”.
 Electroencephalography (EEG) records the brain’s electrical activity and can identify changes that occur over milliseconds.
 EEG is often used in patients with epilepsy to detect seizure activity.

 The principles of cognitive neuropsychology have recently been applied to mental illness, with a view to understanding, for example, what the study of delusions may tell us about the function of normal belief.
 This relatively young field is known as cognitive neuropsychiatry.